chrplr/programming-psychology-experiments/docs/software-installation.md

 And type `master` when given a choice to select a branch.

-:::{note} (only for advanced python users): you might want to create a virtual environment for expyriment (with conda, pyenv, uv...)
+:::{note} (advanced users) if you do not want to use [pipx](https://pipx.pypa.io/stable/), you can create your own a virtual environment for expyriment (with conda, pyenv, uv...)
 :::